yashrajbharti/captions-on-the-fly/README.md

 This project was developed to:

 - Validate the practicality of the `autogenerate` attribute proposed for the `<track>` element.
-- Enhance web accessibility by enabling captions as a default feature, as only 0.5% of videos have it as per *Web Almanac HTTP archive*.
+- Enhance web accessibility by enabling captions as a default feature, as only 0.5% of videos have it as per *Web Almanac by HTTP archive*.

 > [!Important]
 > This can help to showcase the power of Chrome's Gemini Nano API as a potential backend for AI-powered captioning.
 With the release of Prompt API, Writer and Rewriter API and Translate API just to name a few, this can be another powerful addition to the **window.ai** APIs.